 Directly after high school, under extreme stress, I moved to Oahu with $40 and a pretty good idea I’d get a grant to go to Chaminade.
 That was a pivotal year in which I had to actually grow up and learn the facts of living sort of like an adult.
 As I said, “sort of like an adult”, since I lived on campus, in a co-ed dorm that tended to default to partying every weekend.

-Don’t get me wrong, I still love Oahu, but darn if Maui doesn’t captivate you and offer what I suggest is a more “Hawaiian” experience.
-When I mean “more Hawaiian”, I mean friendlier, slower paced and focused on the beauty of the island and fewer distractions.
-Of course if your mission is to go to places like Pearl Harbor, BYU and other unique Oahu assets, by all means, visit Oahu, but if that isn’t the case, and you intend to lets say, stay on Oahu’s north shore, I suggest you consider Maui’s west side.
-Think Lahaina or for a more local experience, Kihei.
+Don’t get me wrong, Oahu can be fun and features unique opportunities to explore.
+On the other hand, if you want a more diverse, easier to have fun adventure, visit Maui!
+My vote is that Maui offers more of a “Hawaiian” experience.
+When I mean “more Hawaiian”, I mean friendlier, slower paced and focused on the beauty of the island.
+Of course if your Hawaiian vacation mission is to go to places like Pearl Harbor, BYU and other unique Oahu assets, by all means, visit Oahu.
+If that isn’t the case and want to sample a little bit of all the Hawaiian islands, go to Maui first!

-I think the biggest advantage to Maui is with one major exception, you will spend less time getting to cool places.
-That exception is the adventurous drive to Hana and then the route you pick back to your lodging.
-Quite frankly if you were to drive around Oahu, from Waikiki to the North shore and then around Kanehoe and back over the Pali, you could spend as much time as you would on the Hana Highway.
-The difference is that where the Hana Highway offers some spectacular views and maybe some scary one-lane experiences, almost any route around Oahu will at some point inject you into Honolulu’s hateful traffic.
+I think the biggest advantage to Maui is you will spend less time getting to cool places.
+In other words, you can do more with less effort.
+The only exception is the adventurous drive to Hana via the Hana Highway.
+If you were to drive around Oahu, from Waikiki to the North shore and then around Kanehoe and back over the Pali, you could spend as much time as you would on the Hana Highway.
+The difference is that where the Hana Highway offers some spectacular views and maybe some one-lane experiences.
+Almost any route around Oahu will at some point inject you into Honolulu’s hateful traffic.